andyp54/test/README.md

-PlayStation 5 Online Pre-registration is ended.
+PlayStation 5 Online Pre-registration is open